hnlee/hanalee.info/content/blog/testing_AJAX_and_DOM.markdown

 These two steps allowed me to create a toolkit of reusable functions for making AJAX GET and POST requests and for displaying, hiding, and replacing parts of the DOM.
 Then I could easily write unit tests for the specific user interactions that combined those functions.
+Having the fake server here was especially useful because you could explicitly test that an element was loading the message body of the response received from the server after an AJAX request.

 We are using <a
 href="https://github.com/jnicklas/capybara">Capybara</a> to handle our acceptance tests.
-While Capybara is very powerful, you do need to be thoughtful about how you write any tests that cover functionality involving asynchronoous requests.
+While Capybara is very powerful, you do need to be thoughtful about how you write any tests that cover functionality involving asynchronous requests.
 One <a href="https://robots.thoughtbot.com/write-reliable-asynchronous-integration-tests-with-capybara">blog post</a> provides a good summary of the points to keep in mind.
 However,